There’s nothing more upsetting than seeing an awesome photographer make poor marketing choices.

 And never get above yourself.
 You’re a photographer, a normal human, not some mythical god.

-Old School Marketing
+Old School Marketing Choices

-The digital world created a new way of marketing yourself as a photographer.
+The digital world created a new way of marketing choices for yourself as a photographer.
 But that doesn’t mean old-school approaches have to disappear.
 I still think it’s a good idea to have a business card to hand when at networking events, for example.
 Also, if you’re looking to get local bookings, ask your local shops if you can put up an ad in their window.
 If you’re well known in the area, people will be happy to help.

 Remember, every marketing opportunity is an opportunity for growth and income.
 Don’t turn your nose up at some of the old-school methods.